 … an investigation, audit, or review performed to confirm facts or details of a matter under consideration.

 Scrutinize any company you wish to buy debt from and consider unbiased reviews where available.
 Avoid companies that are pushy on particular portfolios; they’re just trying to offload unrecoverable debts on you.
-Similarly, avoid companies paying for ads on Google and social media relating to ‘first-time debt buyers’ and ‘profitable debt portfolios’ type keywords.
+Similarly, avoid companies paying for ads on Google and social media relating to keywords such as ‘first-time debt buyers’ and ‘profitable debt portfolios’.

 If you are an established debt buyer and are looking to buy a deal, consider the Debexpert marketplace.
 We have made data protection a priority and have safeguards in place for transparency throughout the process.
 With our platform, you can connect with debt sellers in the US and find deals that will work for you.